heliohm/active/README.md

 To stop a one shot Time event before expiry or to stop a running periodic Time event, the `ACT_TimeEvt_stop` is used.

+### Asserts

+The Active framework contains asserts on a few elements that are critical for operation in an embedded system:
+- Null pointers given as argument for mandatory parameters
+- Uninitialized events (only for events of static storage type with members initialized to 0)
+- Failed memory allocation for dynamic events
+- Failure to post events to a queue (full) or get events from a queue

+Asserts are enabled by default and can be configured in an application configuration file `active_config.h`.
+When an assert is triggered, the Active framework calls an application defined assert handler or the default handler.

+The following can be configured:
+- Assert enable (default: Enabled)
+- Assert function (default: `Active_assertHandler`)
+- Assert level to trade off metadata detail level vs ROM size for file names etc (default: standard, no file names)

+For standard and full assert levels, the framework includes the caller function's return address and a best guess for CPU program counter (a few lines of code after).

 ### Usage rules - Dynamic events